OBJECTIVE OF FIVE HUNDRED: Reach 500 points first.

 TEN 500 520

-If the bid was a suit or no trump contract, the contractors win if they take at least the number of tricks the bid.
+If the bid was a suit or no trump contract, the bidding team wins if they take at least the number of tricks the bid.
 Contractors score the corresponding number of points above.
 There are no additional points if they take more tricks than bid unless they win every trick, this is called a slam.
 If a contractor is able to make a slam they score 250 points if their bid was worth less than that.
 If the points corresponding to bid is worth more than 250 points there are no special points, they win their bid as normal.

 If a contractor does not take enough tricks for their bid they score minus the point value of their contract.
 The other players score 10 extra points for every trick they win.